CESNET/metacentrum-user-docs/docs/software/sw-list/alphafold.md

 ## Kubernetes

-Another option is to use [Kubernetes service](https://docs.cerit.io/), which offers [AlphaFold as an Jupyter notebook application](https://docs.cerit.io/docs/alphafold.html).
+Another option is to use [Kubernetes service](https://docs.cerit.io/), which offers [AlphaFold as a web application](https://docs.cerit.io/en/web-apps/alphafold).

 ## Remote desktop